wikirate/wikirate4ruby/examples/Update Relationship.md

-## Update Relationship Metric Answer
+## Update Relationship

 _Wikirate platform can host answers that respond to relationship questions between companies.
 For instance, which companies supplied company A in 2022?
-Relationship answers respond to such questions (metrics with metric type Relationship Metric)._
+Relationships respond to such questions (metrics with metric type Relation Metric)._

 This example assumes you have configured your Wikirate REST `client`.
 Instructions on how to configure a client can be found in [examples/Configurations.md](https://github.com/wikirate/wikirate4ruby/blob/main/examples/Configuration.md)

-WikiRate's REST API allows you to not only to import but also update existing relationships. wikirate4ruby provides the method `udpate_relationship_metric_answer` to facilitate this functionality.
+WikiRate's REST API allows you to not only to import but also update existing relationships. wikirate4ruby provides the method `udpate_relationship` to facilitate this functionality.
 The method takes as an input a number of parameters where all the information about the existing relationship and updated fields is defined.
 The parameters can be split into required and optional.